Skip to content

 Sweep Method

-The sweep method is the method used for hyperparameter optimization.
+The sweep method is the method used for hyperparameter tuning.
 The possible options are bayes, random, and grid.

-- Our Bayesian hyperparameter search method uses a Gaussian Process to model the relationship between the parameters and the model metric and chooses parameters to optimize the probability of improvement.
-This strategy requires the metric key to be specified.
+• Our Bayesian hyperparameter search method uses a Gaussian Process to model the relationship between the parameters and the metric and chooses parameters to optimize the probability of improvement.
+This strategy requires the metric to be specified in Evaluation configuration.
+This is the metric that will be used by the sweep method to dynamically choose the hyperparameter values.

 To set the sweep method, you can use the radio button UI element.